cvut/qtrvsim/README.md

 Dependencies
 ------------
 * Qt 5
-* elfutils (libelf might works too but there can be some problems)
+* elfutils (libelf works too but there can be some problems)

 General compilation
 -------------------